ancestral chart indexhome

 Jethro Delano, Abraham Russell, William Kempton, Benjamin Allen, Bartholomew Taber, Comttee

-children of Elnathan and Hannah (O'Kelly) Eldredge:3
+children of Elnathan Eldredge and Hannah O'Killey:3

-children of Elnathan and Deliverance (Lambert) Eldredge:
+children of Elnathan Eldredge and Deliverance Lambert:

 1. John Braginton-Smith & Duncan Oliver, Cape Cod Shore Whaling: America's First Whalemen (Charleston, SC:2008), p.
 73.